puran-debugger/Data_Structure_and_Software_Design/README.md

 - Use Java Generics to develop more generalized data structures.

 Module Glossary
-- ArrayList: A data type similar to an array but allowing for a dynamically resizable array implementation.
+- **ArrayList**: A data type similar to an array but allowing for a dynamically resizable array implementation.
 The overhead is the number of array positions that are currently unused.
-- Generics: A feature of Java that allows the programmer to define a class as using a “generic” type for some/all parameters.
+- **Generics**: A feature of Java that allows the programmer to define a class as using a “generic” type for some/all parameters.
 This allows different instances of the class to be instantiated with different data types.
 The programmer using the class declares the specific type for the instance when creating it

 Key Concepts & Examples
 - Data structures affect both internal and external software quality.
 How the data is organized can affect